cdotl-au/psMouseMover/README.md

 # psMouseMover
 Create a shortcut with a hotkey and you can have the mouse randomly move every 5 seconds to stop computer locking

-This PowerShell script subtly moves the mouse cursor in small, random increments every 5 seconds.
+This PowerShell script (one liner) subtly moves the mouse cursor in small, random increments every 5 seconds.
 It is particularly useful for preventing screensavers, sleep modes, or automatic logouts from activating due to inactivity while still keeping cursor movements minimal and less intrusive.

 **How It Works**